SSaquif/Merge-Conflicts-Example/NewFile.md

-#This is a new File
+# This is a new File

+More stuff